Serenna4/Emerald-Ash-Borer-Capstone-Project/deliverables/M3-poster-rough-draft/README.md

 * Regression model for stream temp and canopy coverage (RQ3)
 * Machine learning model for predicting stream temps using historical data and weather data (RQ2)
 * Machine learning model for stream temperature for each year (RQ1)
+* Create Model Graphics
-* Create Poster ROugh Draft
+* Create Poster Rough Draft